pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2009.md

 -- Paul
 #### 2009-02-17 17:07:25 - ptmcg
-Some good news, I made a lot of progress by commenting out the <u>slots</u> declaration in the ParseBaseException class.
+Some good news, I made a lot of progress by commenting out the `__slots__` declaration in the ParseBaseException class.
 Now I can successfully run chemicalFormulas, romanNumerals, simpleBool and simpleArith.
 But some other examples that work with CPython raise StackOverflow exceptions.